kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 feature.
 If we see good engagement, however, then we'll proceed with the next step, which is to provide multiple choice options at the bottom and let users mark which answer they think is correct.

-If users are answering all of the questions correctly, we have objective proof that our guidance is working.
-If they're answering incorrectly, we have more focused data on which documents need to be updated.
+If users are answering all of the questions correctly, this suggests that our guidance is working.
+If they're answering incorrectly, this suggests that we should investigate possible problems in the content or self-assessment.

 Self-assessments also set us up to do targeted scientific experiments on our documentation pages.
 Suppose everyone is getting the self-assessments wrong on a particular page.
 You review the page and notice a key paragraph that is worded in an unnecessarily complicated way.
 You simplify the paragraph, check back in a month, and see that the scores have improved.
-Assuming that you made no other changes to the page, you now have fairly convincing data for building a case that simpler sentences improve knowledge transfer.
+Assuming that you made no other changes to the page, this suggests that simpler sentences may have improved learning of this content.

 Obviously we didn't invent this idea of self-assessments.
 I'm sure you've seen them elsewhere on the web.
 They're simply a promising practice that seem to generate useful data, and I think we should